 Baked vegetables, three ways (that even the kids will like)

-100 gram of mushrooms (field, swisse brown or button), whole or quarter field
+- 100 g mushrooms -Swiss brown or button, whole or quarter field

 If making this into a pasta sauce or soup also include:

 - Take a large baking or roasting tray.
-Throw in all of your cut up vegetables, oregano, salt and pepper and coconut oil and toss to coat them all well.
+Throw in all of your cut up vegetables, oregano, salt and pepper and ghee (or butter or olive oil) and toss to coat them all well.

 - Place you tomatoes, cut side up on top (sprinkle with a little extra oregano, salt and pepper).
 Scatter over the pepitas.